technomancy/bussard/Contributing.md

 Mail is stored in-game in `ship.api.docs.mail`.
 There are basically 3 things that can trigger mail delivery: timed events based on `data/msgs/timed.lua`, replying to a message, or something happening within a mission.
-Messages are in `data/msgs`.
+Messages are stored on disk in `data/msgs`.

 Certain messages are replyable.
 Pressing `alt-enter` when viewing them will either accept a mission (in `data/missions/` and named after the message-id of